Trekking the Torres del Paine Circuit

 The Towers, Ascencio Valley

 Today is the penultimate day of the Paine Circuit.
 After breakfast at the Eco-Camp, we will start out from our campsite towards Hostería Las Torres and ascend to Ascencio Valley on the Tower's eastern face.
 Mountain ridges, beech forests and small rivers line today's scenic walk.
 Our greatest challenge will be hiking along a mass of boulders that will lead us to that iconic view of the Towers.
 The full view of these three gigantic granite monoliths, shaped by the incredible forces of glacial ice, will suddenly reward us after our challenging ascent.
-With the view of the Towers, and the glacial lake visible below. this may be the best place on earth for a picnic lunch.
-After feasting on this view, we will backtrack along the same trail through Ascencio Valley, returning to EcoCamp for a well-deserved dinner.
+With the view of the Towers, and the glacial lake visible below.
+This may be the best place on earth for a picnic lunch.
+After feasting on this view, we will backtrack along the same trail through Ascencio Valley, returning to Eco-Camp for a well-deserved dinner.

 Accommodation: Tent